 For corporate clients looking to avoid litigation, Tim leads the implementation of rigorous training and compliance programs and provides practical advice and counseling on a daily basis so that his clients stay out of trouble with their employees.
 Tim regularly negotiates and drafts separation agreements and other employment-related contracts, leveraging his courtroom experience to spot and resolve issues before they become potentially costly conflicts.

-With three decades of experience in successfully representing management, Tim has been named a Massachusetts “Super Lawyer” in the area of labor and employment for four years and recognized in the Super Lawyers Corporate Counsel Edition in the area of labor and employment.
-Tim has also been recognized in the 25th Edition of The Best Lawyers in America© for his achievements in Employment Law and Employment Litigation.
+With three decades of experience in successfully representing management, Tim has been named a Massachusetts “Super Lawyer” in the area of labor and employment for many years and recognized in the Super Lawyers Corporate Counsel Edition in the area of labor and employment.
+Tim has also been recognized in 2020 and 2021 by The Best Lawyers in America© for his achievements in Employment Law and Employment Litigation.

-Tim came to Bowditch & Dewey from Edwards Wildman (now Locke Lord), where he was a Partner and Co-Chair of that firm’s labor and employment group for nearly 20 years.
+Tim came to Bowditch & Dewey from a Boston law firm, where he was a Partner and Co-Chair of that firm’s labor and employment group for nearly 20 years.

 When not in the office, Tim can be found being trained by his Belgium Shepherd, hiking Vermont’s Long Trail, riding his bike and rowing his 17-foot wooden Swampscott dory off of Nova Scotia’s South Shore (when it is not on the slip for repairs).